arphanetx/Monocle/README.md

 **Monocle has been tested on Windows 11; however, it should be compatible with Unix and other systems.**

 ## Dependencies
 Monocle requires **Nvidia CUDA** which allows for greatly increased performance of the LLM.
-A [guide here](https://telin.ugent.be/telin-docs/windows/pytorch/) can be seen on how to set up CUDA.
+For this follow the below steps:
+- Ensure your Nvidia drivers are up to date: https://www.nvidia.com/en-us/geforce/drivers/
+- Install the appropriate dependancies from here: https://pytorch.org/get-started/locally/
+- Validate CUDA is installed correctly by running the following and being returned a prompt ```python -c "import torch; print(torch.rand(2,3).cuda())"```

 Monocle requires [Ghidra](https://ghidra-sre.org/) to be installed and accessible.
 Additionally, ensure that `analyzeHeadless` is available in your environment.